lmullen/plugin-CatalogSearch/README.md

 # Catalog Search Plugin for Omeka

-A plugin for [Omeka][] that uses the subject field in an Omeka item to generate links to searches in catalogs, such as Archive Grid, the Library of Congress, and WorldCat.
+A plugin for [Omeka][] that uses the subject field in an Omeka item to generate links to searches in catalogs such as Archive Grid, JSTOR, Google Books, Google Scholar, the Library of Congress, and WorldCat.
 This plugin was created for the [American Converts Database][] but it is useful more generally.
 This plugin works best if you use Omeka's [Library of Congress Suggest plugin][] to add LoC authorities and vocabularies to your items.

 Lincoln A. Mullen | lincoln@lincolnmullen.com | http://lincolnmullen.com